Glen Derwent 1880 (source – LINC)

 When the evacuation of the Norfolk Island colony began in 1807, the former convicts farming on the island were granted land along the banks of the Derwent River as compensation.
 One of these farmers was James Bryan Cullen, an ex-convict “first fleeter” who left Norfolk Island in the “Second Embarkation” on the Porpoise on 26 December 1807.
 Cullen received a grant of land of 65 acres, probably in 1808, part of which Glen Derwent now occupies.

 Cullen died in 1821 when he shot himself with a pistol.
 An inquest found that he had accidentally shot himself in the chest.
-At the time of his death he was in considerable debt, owing 104 pounds 7 shillings and 2 pence to George Read.
+At the time of his death he owed the considerable sum of 104 pounds 7 shillings and 2 pence to George Read, although it is worth noting his estate was worth considerably more.
 Cullen had not made a will and his wife Elizabeth applied for Letters of Administration in 1821.
-These were granted in 1824 Elizabeth struggled to pay claims against her husband’s estate, having to sell their second grant of 40 acres surrounding Peppermint Hill across the river, to clear her late husband’s debts.
+These were granted in 1824 Elizabeth struggled to immediately pay claims against her husband’s estate, having to sell their second grant of 40 acres surrounding Peppermint Hill across the river, to clear her late husband’s debts.
 The original 65 acres and the house were then leased to Thomas Triffitt.

 Excerpt from the 1814 plan showing Cullen’s land grants (red outline).